What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 Do I need a doctor’s referral to see a physiotherapist?

-In most Canadian provinces, including Ontario where Scarborough is located, you can access physiotherapy services directly without a physician referral.
-Physiotherapists are primary healthcare practitioners authorized to assess, diagnose, and treat movement disorders independently.
-However, if you’re using insurance coverage, check your policy as some insurers may require a referral for reimbursement purposes.
+In Ontario, you can access physiotherapy services directly without a physician referral.
+However, check your insurance policy as some insurers may require a referral for reimbursement.

 How long does a typical physiotherapy treatment program last?

-Treatment duration varies considerably based on your condition, severity, and individual response to therapy.
-Acute injuries might resolve in 4-6 sessions over several weeks, while chronic conditions or post-surgical rehabilitation could require 8-12 weeks or longer.
-Research shows that receiving at least four treatment sessions significantly improves outcomes compared to just one or two visits.
-Your physiotherapist will provide an estimated timeline during your initial assessment and regularly update you on progress.
+Treatment duration varies based on your condition and severity.
+Acute injuries might resolve in 4-6 sessions, while chronic conditions could require 8-12 weeks or longer.
+Your physiotherapist will provide an estimated timeline during your initial assessment.

 Is physiotherapy painful?

 Physiotherapy should not be excessively painful.
-You may experience some discomfort during certain manual techniques or when performing new exercises, but this should be manageable and temporary.
-Your physiotherapist will constantly monitor your response and adjust treatment intensity accordingly.
-The goal is gradual, comfortable progression toward improved function.
-Communication is essential—always inform your therapist if something feels too painful or uncomfortable.
+You may experience some discomfort during certain techniques or exercises, but this should be manageable and temporary.
+Always inform your therapist if something feels too painful.

 What should I wear to my physiotherapy appointment?